Last Updated on March 23, 2020

 “Miss Fisher’s Murder Mysteries” – the tales of a glamorous sleuth fighting crime in 1920s Melbourne – makes the leap to the big screen.
 In this highly anticipated original feature-length movie, “The Crypt of Tears” will deliver the usual delights to “Miss Fisher’s” devoted fan base.
-Read on for details about the upcoming period drama, and to watch the sneak peek trailer.
+Read on for details about the upcoming period drama, and to watch the official full-length trailer.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.